 Described as “the most vile evil man” by those who knew him best.
 Johann Conrad Doppel was an experimental innovator, to say the least.
 Not only an inventor of chemical warfare, Doppel’s animal oil was used during the World Wars to contaminate the foreign enemy’s water, however, Doppel is mostly known within his home country of Germany as an eccentrically anti-religious man filled with sin to the core.
 Rumors surfaced for years and the continuing years after his death that he was enamored with the human anatomy and would often times experiment.
 Most of these experiments took place his birth home, a castle looking over the town of Darmstadt (because of course it would be).

 Can we just get this straightened out once for all?
 Frankenstein is the name of the doctor not the monster that he creates.
 Upon visiting Doppel’s castle, later renamed Frankenstein Castle, Shelley developed one of the most tragically iconic characters in all of gothic literature in 1818.
 Frankenstein has since gone on to become the high point of penny dreadful gothic horror which played with themes of religion and the God complex in the form of Dr. Victor Frankenstein.
 The monster, itself, is an alloy of body parts reanimated by chemistry, alchemy, and electricity.
 Representing the advancement of science as well as the dangers that come with it, the monster is an incorporation of good and evil characteristics— making him an intriguing character of dire complexities.
 No easy task for Shelley to write or for an actor to portray.
 The monster’s first appearance was played by Charles Ogle in the first film adaptation of Shelley’s novel in 1910.
-However, it was Boris Karloff, another B-movie legend, who made the equally legendary character renowned in Bride of Frankenstein in 1935.
+However, it was Boris Karloff, another B-movie legend, who made the equally legendary character renowned in Frankenstein and Bride of Frankenstein in 1931 and 1935, respectively.
 Since then, many have taken a stab at the monster from Robert De Niro to Peter Boyle in Mel Brooks’ parody Young Frankenstein (1974).